 My name is Frances Nelson.
 I received my Bachelor of Arts in 1987 from Fordham University.
-I also obtained my training and certification from the American College of Clinical Thermography in Fort Meyers, Florida.
+I also obtained my training and certification from the American College of Clinical Thermography in Fort Meyers, Florida in 2009.
+I have been blessed in offering thermal imaging for 9 years and beyond now.
 I have been trained with the state of the art MED2000 Iris Infrared Clinical Camera which is the most advanced thermal imaging camera on the market as it utilizes Digital Infrared Thermal Imaging (DITI) technology.

 DITI has been recognized as a valuable diagnostic screening tool by the AMA Council of Scientific Affairs, the ACA Council on Diagnostic Imaging, the Congress of Neuro-Surgeons and the American Academy of Physical Medicine and Rehabilitation.

 I have dedicated myself to educating others on the importance of having Thermography as a screening tool.
 When used adjunctively with Mammography and self exam studies have shown to increase the survival rate by 61%.
 I believe that the public, especially, women need to be informed about the its safety and efficacy.
 There are over 800 peer reviewed studies in the medical scientific literature that support Thermography.

 Would you like to learn more about us and our services?